 We compete in several distinct equipment markets for semiconductor devices, semiconductor substrates, MEMS, semiconductor packaging, and electronics assembly, as well as the markets for supplies used in power semiconductor applications.
 Each of these markets is highly competitive.
-Our ability to compete depends on our ability to continually improve our products, processes and services, as well as our ability to develop new products that meet constantly evolving customer requirements.
+Our ability to compete depends on our ability to continually improve our products, processes and services, as well as our ability to develop new products that meet constantly evolving customer technical and other requirements.
 Significant competitive factors for succeeding in these markets include the product's technical capability, productivity, cost-effectiveness, overall reliability, ease of use and maintenance, contamination and defect control and the level of technical service and support.

-The Semiconductor Market.
-Our Semiconductor equipment primarily competes with equipment produced by other OEMs.
+The Thermal Processing Solutions Market.
+Our thermal processing equipment primarily competes with equipment produced by other OEMs.
 Some of these manufacturers are well-established firms that are much larger and have substantially greater financial and other resources than we have with which to pursue development, engineering, manufacturing, marketing and distribution of products.
 Additionally, these manufacturers may generally be better situated to withstand adverse economic or market conditions.